Mockingbird (Game of Thrones): In Meereen

 Daenerys sleeps with Daario after he enters her chambers at night.
 The next morning, Daenerys tells Jorah that she has ordered Daario to retake Yunkai and kill all the remaining masters.
 Jorah points out that if Ned Stark had done the same to him, he would not be there to advise her.
 Daenerys instead orders Jorah to tell Daario to take Hizdahr with him to advise the masters to conform to her rule.

 At the Eyrie

 Sansa slaps Robin after he damages her snowcastle of Winterfell.
 Petyr then kisses Sansa and Lysa sees them.
-After Lysa threatens Sansa, Petyr admits that he truly only loved Catelyn and pushes her through the Moon Door.
+Soon after, Lysa threatens to throw Sansa out the Moon Door.
+Petyr intervenes and admits that he truly only loved Catelyn and pushes Lysa through the Moon Door.

 Production

 "Mockingbird" adapts part of material from A Storm of Swords, chapters 65, 66 and 80 (Arya XII, Tyrion IX & Sansa VII).
 It also adapts chapter 20 (Brienne IV) from A Feast for Crows as well as chapter 2 (Daenerys I) from A Dance with Dragons.
 Additional material comes from Sansa II of A Game of Thrones, Tyrion V of A Storm of Swords and Daenerys VI of A Dance With Dragons.